Jimmy Chin: Filmmaking career

 Chin began filming in 2003 under the mentorship of Rick Ridgeway.
 He was a cinematographer for the National Geographic television special Deadly Fashion.
 He later worked with David Breashears, shooting Ed Viesturs climbing to the summit of Mount Everest.
 He worked as a cinematographer with Chris Malloy of Woodshed films on the feature documentary 180 South.

 In 2010, Chin started the commercial production company Camp 4 Collective with Tim Kemple and Renan Ozturk.
 He sold the company to his partners in 2014.

 Chin collaborated with his wife Elizabeth Chai Vasarhelyi to produce and direct the feature-length documentary Meru, about his 2011 climb.
 It premiered at the 2015 Sundance Film Festival, winning the US Audience Documentary Award.

 Alex Honnold and Chin started climbing together in 2009 but it was not until 2015 that Honnold chose Chin and wife Elizabeth Chai Vasarhelyi to film his process of climbing up El Capitan.

 On June 3, 2017, Chin led a team that filmed Alex Honnold on the first ever rope-free ascent of El Capitan in Yosemite National Park.
 Collaborating again with Vasarhelyi, they produced and directed the feature-length documentary Free Solo.
 Free Solo went on to win the People's Choice Award: Documentaries at the 2018 Toronto International Film Festival, the 2018 BAFTA Award for Best Documentary, and the 2018 Academy Award for Best Documentary Feature.

 Chin and Chai's 2021 documentary, The Rescue, chronicles the 2018 Tham Luang cave rescue, during which twelve boys belonging to an association football team and their assistant coach were rescued from inside a flooded cave in northern Thailand.
 The film, which premiered in select theaters in October 2021, won the People's Choice Documentary Award at the Toronto International Film Festival and received generally positive reviews.

+Their 2022 documentary Return to Space centered on Elon Musk and SpaceX.

 The 8-part documentary series Edge of the Unknown with Jimmy Chin premiered on Disney Plus on September 7, 2022.
 Chin and Chai co-directed and produced 2 episodes, while Chin was featured throughout the series.

-Philanthropy

-Chin has worked with charities and campaigns supporting environmental rights.
-He has given master classes for the Rowell / International Campaign for Tibet to support Tibetan wildlife and culture.
-He has also partnered with the American Alpine Club to create an intentional resource for grieving.
-His work with The Access Fund supports national monument rights.
-Chin sits on the board of the National Outdoor Leadership School (NOLS) and a contributing member of the Conservation Alliance since 2001.
-Chin is also a member of the SeaLegacy ocean conservation project.
+Chin and Chai's 2023 National Geographic documentary Wild Life follows Kristine Tompkins and Doug Tompkins for decades of their love story, life of entrepreneurial and conservation work, culminating with their visionary effort to create national parks in Chile and Argentina through the largest private land donation in history.

+Co-directed with Natalie Hewit, Chin and Chai's 2024 National Geographic documentary, Endurance, tells the story of Ernest Shackleton's Trans-Antarctic expedition in the 1910's and the 2022 rediscovery of his ship, which had sunk to the bottom of the Weddell Sea, by the Endurance22 mission.
+The film includes preserved film footage from the original expedition's photographer, Frank Hurley.

+Chin is currently working on a National Geographic documentary on Jim Morrison, who became the first person to ski down the Hornbein Couloir on the North Face of Mount Everest in October 2025.